 Before washing the dog, be sure to comb out any tangled fur because water will cement these wads in place.
 Most times, a regular pet grooming shampoo won’t do the trick.
 But, if you pick up commercial products available from pet stores, those formulas may work well.

-Check the puppy’s eyes and flush with sterile contact lens saline solution, artificial tears, or even the garden hose if he suffered a direct hit in the face.
-Flush the eyes for at least 5 to 10 minutes to reduce the sting.
+Check the puppy’s eyes and flush with sterile contact lens saline solution, artificial tears, or even the garden hose if it suffered a direct hit in the face.
+Flush the eyes for at least 5 minutes to reduce the sting.

 Mixed Signal That Leads to Dogs Get Sprayed